 Terrain.org: In the title poem of Keeping Time with Blue Hyacinths, you write about the tradition of the haft-sin table, which marks the arrival of the New Year.
 Can you talk about the mingling of cultures that you’ve experienced as someone who was born in Iran, spent your teen years in Trinidad and the United Kingdom, and now lives in Los Angeles?
 How has this movement challenged or inspired your work?

-Home is a missing tooth,
+Home is a missing tooth, the tongue reaches for hardness, but falls into absence.

 I left my home in Tehran at age 13.
 When I realized going back was no longer an option after the revolution, searching for “home” became an important theme in my life.
 I’ve lived in many countries, towns, and cities, and through it all I’ve acquired identities—daughter, student, wife, mother, poet, friend, feminist, artist, victim, conqueror, teacher.
 Was the place of my physical birth “home”?
 Much of my work has been about or influenced by this search, or by examining what exactly “exile” means.
 Once I was sitting by a pond watching turtles move from one side to the other, and I realized we are all, metaphorically speaking, just like those beautiful creatures.
 We have a place of birth or a habitat, but no matter where we go, “home” is what we carry with us, under our shells.
 I’m talking about syncing with an evolving self, one that may be connected to a geographical place or a culture but is also capable of creating her or his own internal country, independent of the false boundaries haphazardly drawn by politicians, kings, and conquerors.